A Slice of Paradise on the NSW South Coast

 Price guide: $$$$

-We moved to Ricks Beach House for our last night due to an overbooking at the hotel, I have to admit at first I was a bit miffed, but this turned out to be great luck.
+We moved to Ricks Beach House for our last night because of overbooking at the hotel; I have to admit at first I was a bit miffed, but this turned out to be great luck.

 The Beach house is two-story, and you can book either the whole thing giving you 6 bedrooms – space for 10 guests or just one floor.
 We were on the ground floor.
 I am sure the views from the top level are amazing.